Mario Teaches Typing: Enhanced CD-ROM

-Mario Teaches Typing was the first time the Mario character spoke in a game.
-Ronald B. Ruben provided the voice for the MS-DOS version and was replaced by Charles Martinet for the CD version.
-He also performed the motions and expressions for the character through virtual actor tracking sensors.
-Martinet considered Mario Teaches Typing to be one of his favorite projects using the voice, as well as one of the most important; it helped him understand the character from a child's perspective.
-He declared that Mario would never be in a negative headspace, and when he saw the script containing criticism for failing, such as "Oh that wasn't very good, try again", he suggested that the dialogue encourages the user to continue trying, such as, "Not as good this time, but you're gonna do it better this time, let's go!'"
+Martinet considered Mario Teaches Typing one of his favorite and most important Mario projects as it helped him understand Mario from a child's perspective.
+He concluded that the character would never be in a negative mindset.
+When he saw criticism for failing in the script, such as "Oh that wasn't very good, try again", he suggested that the dialogue encourage the user to continue trying, such as, "Not as good this time, but you're gonna do it better this time, let's go!"